SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 My story is mostly about failure.
 You may think that at least the development is not a failure.
 No.
-Judging from my current standard, I would say the code I wrote at that time was complete trash, and it’s one of many reasons why I never touched the codebase after graduation.
+Judging from my current standard, I would say the code I wrote at that time was complete trash, and it's one of many reasons why I never touched the codebase after graduation.

 I said a lot of harsh things in this post, but really I want to send an optimistic message.
-The failure is related to code quality, but it’s a thing you can truly understand after you go to the college and industry, so the high school experience actually matters nothing.
+The failure is related to code quality, but it's a thing you can truly understand after you go to the college and industry, so the high school experience actually matters nothing.
 The failure is related to principles that got dropped due to the harsh reality, but that only happened after my graduation when things are completely out of my control.
 The biggest failure was probably about the popularity